 Trading should not be performed outside of ZuluTrade’s market hours.
-The market opens at Sunday 22:00 UTC and closes Friday 22:00 UTC.
-During Eastern time daylight saving, the market will open on Sunday at 21:00 UTC and close Friday 21:00 UTC.
+The market opens on at Sunday 22:00 UTC and closes Friday at 22:00 UTC.
+During Eastern time daylight saving, the market will open on Sunday at 21:00 UTC and close Friday at 21:00 UTC.

 Note trading hours are close to competitors and similar sites.